 The NIPAS Act of 1992 is the fundamental law, which defines the processes of establishing and managing protected areas.
-It identifies seven categories of protected areas, among them, protected landscapes and seascapes are broadly defined as "areas of national significance which are characterized by the harmonious interaction of man and land while providing opportunities for public enjoyment through recreation and tourism within the normal lifestyle and economic activity of these areas".
+It identifies seven categories of protected areas, among them, protected landscapes and seascapes.
+Protected landscapes and seascapes are broadly defined as "areas of national significance which are characterized by the harmonious interaction of man and land while providing opportunities for public enjoyment through recreation and tourism within the normal lifestyle and economic activity of these areas".